genevate/style_guides/communication/group_chat.md

 - :tada: - Indicates enthusiasm/excitement.
 - :star: - Indicates you favorited/liked the message.
 - :sunflower: - Indicates giving flowers to someone you wish will heal up and feel better soon.
+- :thought_balloon: - Indicates you find the feedback interesting, are thinking about what was said, and/or are considering responding.
 - ![:dancing_penguin:](http://emoji.alchemists.io.s3.amazonaws.com/dancing-penguin.gif) - Indicates
   happiness in response to something fun.
 - :eyes: - Indicates you are reading/reviewing the posted message and plan to respond shortly.
 - :rocket: - Indicates enthusiastic movement, progress, and/or forward traction.
 - :sweat_smile: - Indicates a positive nervousness, slight embarrassment, or hesitation.
 - :ok: - Indicates acknowledgement.
-- :thought_balloon: - Indicates you are pondering the message for future consideration or might respond to the message at a later time.
 - :bow: - Indicates thankfulness/gratefulness.
+- :arrow_up: - Indicates, yes, you agree with the statement and/or want to emphasis it's importance.

 ## Statuses